jenmud/gorun/README.md

+**CAUTION:** This is still under development and does not work yet!!

 # gorun
 Gorun is a deployment orchestrator that executes remote server commands through SSH using a simple declarative configuration file.